arangodb/docs/3.8/programs-arangod-server.md

 ## Preventing cluster overwhelm

-From 3.8 on, there are some countermeasures built into coordinators to prevent a cluster from being overwhelmed by too many concurrently executing requests.
+From 3.8 on, there are some countermeasures built into Coordinators to prevent a cluster from being overwhelmed by too many concurrently executing requests.

-This essentially works as follows: If a request is executed on a coordinator but needs to wait for some operation on a dbserver, the OS thread executing the request can often postpone execution on the coordinator, put the request to one side and do something else in the meantime.
-When the response from the dbserver arrives, another worker thread will continue the work.
+This essentially works as follows: If a request is executed on a Coordinator but needs to wait for some operation on a DB-Server, the operating system thread executing the request can often postpone execution on the Coordinator, put the request to one side and do something else in the meantime.
+When the response from the DB-Server arrives, another worker thread will continue the work.
 This is a form of asynchronous implementation, which is great to achieve better thread utilization and enhance throughput.